ibm-cloud-applaunch/fast-news/README.md

 ![Create feature](https://github.ibm.com/yasoni12/AppLaunchDemo/blob/toggle-app-feature/images/create_feature.gif)

  - **Audience** - An audience is a collection of attributes that define the characteristics of an audience segment.
-Let's say you want this feature for all subscribed Android users then
+Let's say you want this feature for all subscribed users then
 	 - Let's define an audience called, **ShareSegment**
 	 - Attributes :
-	 	- platforms - Android
 		- subscription - true

  - **Engagement** - An engagement is an instantiation of a Feature with properties initialized and attaching one of the pre-defined audiences.
 For our ShareNews feature, we will,